-Porto Venere is an Italian Riviera village known for its picturesque harbor lined with brightly colored houses and for San Pietro Church, perched at the edge of the rocky promontory.
+Porto Venere is an Italian Riviera town known for its picturesque harbor lined with brightly colored houses and for San Pietro Church, perched at the edge of the rocky promontory.
 Narrow medieval streets lead up the hill to a castle.
 The main street, entered through the ancient city gate, is lined with shops.
-Nearby is Byron's Cave in a rocky area leading to the sea where the poet Byron used to swim.
+Nearby is Byron's Cave, in a rocky area leading to the sea where the poet Byron used to swim.

 Porto Venere Location

 Porto Venere (you'll sometimes see it written as Portovenere) sits on a rocky peninsula in the Gulf of Poets, an area in the Gulf of La Spezia once popular with writers such as Byron, Shelley, and DH Lawrence.
 It's across the bay from Lerici and southeast of the Cinque Terre in the region of Liguria.
 See Porto Venere and nearby villages on our Italian Riviera Map and Guide.

 The area has been occupied since before the Roman era.
 San Pietro Church sits on a site that is believed to have been a temple to Venus, Venere in Italian, from which Porto Venere (or Portovenere) gets its name.
 The town was a stronghold of the Genoese during medieval times and was fortified as a defense against Pisa.
 A battle with the Aragonese in 1494 marked the end of Porto Venere's importance.

 In the early 19th century, it was a popular destination for the English Romantic poets.
 In fact, in 1822, Percy Bysshe Shelley drowned after his boat was caught in a sudden storm in the nearby Gulf of Spezia.

 San Pietro Church: Perched on a rocky outcrop, San Pietro Church originated in the 6th century.